Boost Your Score in 10 Weeks – Free USMLE Step 1 Plan

 - Day (about 8am to 5pm)

-- Late Afternoon: Review – Reviewing the questions you just completed is essential for committing the topics to memory.
+- Afternoon: Review assigned topic-specific content using supplemental videos and texts or review QBank questions.
 Repetition is the only thing that will solidify what you’ve learned and confirm your understanding to ensure your success when test day rolls around.
 So, DO NOT SKIP THIS STEP!

 - Evening (about 7pm to 9pm)